aashish-bidap/aashish-bidap.github.io/_posts/2021-06-15-Cannabis Market Analysis for CO & MA.md

 - Benefits <br>
   - One stop data dashboarding solution for researching the Cannabis Markets of Colorado and Massachusetts.<br>
-  - Interactive dashboard allowing the user to visualize the results across dispensary geographies, Sales across states/counties, Product Price Variations & Strain Trends.<br>
+  - Interactive dashboard allowing the user to make data driven decisions to visualize the results across dispensary geographies, Sales across states/counties, Product Price Variations & Strain Trends.<br>